-Shrouded in fog: Fresh airport restrictions, 11 flights grounded, ferries affected; storm set to bring 'coldest week of winter'
+Shrouded in fog: Fresh airport restrictions, 'multiple' flights grounded, ferries affected; storm set to bring 'coldest week of winter'

-Fog is once again shrouding parts of Auckland with nearly a dozen early morning flights out of Auckland Airport cancelled.
+Fog is once again shrouding parts of Auckland with "multiple" early morning flights out of Auckland Airport grounded.

 For the second day running extreme fog is affecting flights in and out of the city and causing delays to all ferry services across the Waitematā Harbour.

-At this stage Auckland Airport says there are 11 cancellations to regional centres since a fog restriction came into force at 4.45am.
+At this stage Auckland Airport says there are multiple cancellations to regional centres and nine delays since a fog restriction came into force at 4.45am.

-Air New Zealand was still to provide confirmation about delays due to fog, said an airport spokesperson.
+Earlier this morning the number of cancellations had swelled to 11 before an advisory abandoned counting flights that had been grounded.

 International flights and main trunk domestic routes have not been affected by the fog.